 A positive outcome of the Second Crusade to the Christians, however, was that, people who had never been to foreign lands were directly exposed to other cultures.
 For example, countries in Europe were influenced by the arts and architecture of the Middle East.
 The exterior of many European buildings and wall mosaics reflected those found in Levant in Western Asia.

-Again, the Crusaders from Europe brought home the superior Muslim knowledge in Mathematics and Science which eventually helped launch the Renaissance.
+Again, the Crusaders from Europe brought home the superior Muslim knowledge in Mathematics and Science which eventually helped launch the Renaissance a few centuries later.

 Why is Jerusalem Significant?